brettz9/jamilih/README.md

 - `jml.toJML(objOrString, config)` - For converting HTML in DOM or string form into a JML JavaScript/JSON object.
-Its first argument is the DOM object or string to convert into JML. `config` is an object and which supports a `stringOutput` property which can be set to `true` in order to stringify the converted Jamilih JSON object.
+Its first argument is the DOM object or string to convert into JML. `config` is an object and which supports a `stringOutput` property which can be set to `true` in order to JSON-stringify the converted Jamilih JSON object.
 Note that element results will be in array form.
 - `jml.toJMLString(objOrString, config)` - Works like `jml.toJML` but stringifies the resulting Jamilih object.
 - `jml.toHTML()` - Works like jml() except that the resulting DOM object is converted into an HTML string.